What Makes a Great Manager?

 Our view is that perhaps a mechanical, functional view of management and business has come to dominate too much of our thinking.
 It’s time to step back and look again at finding a better way to manage.

-At the heart of being a happy manager is a focus on well-being, so that’s where we start.
-In “Happy Workplace” pages we outline some of the principles of happiness, both in relation to life and in the workplace.
+At the heart of being a great manager is a focus on well-being, so that’s where we start.
+In our Workplace Well-being Knowledge Hub, our resources outline some of the principles of happiness, both in relation to life and in the workplace.

 Starting with an exploration of what causes happiness we ask: can we get any happier or are we stuck with what nature gave us?
 We find some interesting answers, suggesting that most people can choose to be happier, but why does this matter to a manager?
 The answer lies in the answer to another question: does being a happy person improve performance in the workplace?